How Dental Implants Prevent Damage after Losing Teeth

 Troy MI Teeth Whitening

 If you are missing a few teeth in your smile, it can affect much more than how people perceive you.
-Patients who are missing teeth are at increased risk for poor nutrition, tooth decay, and even jaw deterioration.
+Patients with missing teeth are at increased risk for poor nutrition, tooth decay, and even jawbone deterioration.
+To prevent serious oral health issues and regain confidence, we recommend asking our Troy, MI, dentist if you are a candidate for dental implants.
+We’ll thoroughly assess your dental needs and walk you through the entire process should you be interested in moving forward.

 Improve Nutrition

-Stop Tooth Decay and Further Tooth Loss
+Stop Tooth Decay & Further Tooth Loss

 Your teeth are held in place by the roots under the surface of your gums and from the support of your surrounding teeth.
 This means that when you lose a tooth, you also lose part of what was supporting nearby teeth.
 Teeth that have nothing to lean against begin to tilt toward the open space and can even become loose over time.

-Prevent Jaw Deterioration
+Prevent Jawbone Deterioration

 When you bite down, the pressure stimulates your tooth root which in turn stimulates the bone cells in your jaw bone.
 However, when you lose a tooth, your jaw bone loses this stimulation and begins to deteriorate.
 In other words, your jaw bone needs pressure from tooth roots in order to remain healthy.